The Best Eyelash Extension Glue for Sensitive Eyes

 This post is about how to choose the best lash glue for clients with glue-sensitivity.
 If you are looking for tips on how to choose a lash extension glue for general clients, read this page instead: How to choose the right eyelash extension glue.

 How to Choose the Best Eyelash Extension Glue for Sensitive Eyes

-ALL the eyelash extension glues in the market contain cyanoacrylate, and currently, no substitute can replace its role.
+All the professional eyelash extension glues in the market contains cyanoacrylate, and currently, there is no eyelash extension glue without cyanoacrylate to replace its role.

 However, something not many people know about is that there are many different types of cyanoacrylate.
 Not all Cyanoacrylates deserve their bad reputation for causing eyelash extension glue allergy.